 In a small town in Kentucky ...

-The Monroe family lived in a small, but comfortable cabin on the Monroe family farm, called Jerusalem Ridge, overlooking Rosine, Kentucky that has been in family since 1801.
-This beautiful, peaceful, and majestic setting is where Bill, Charlie, and Birch Monroe grew up and learned the roots of what was to eventually evolve into what we know as "bluegrass" music.
+This beautiful, peaceful, and majestic setting is where Bill, Charlie, and Birch Monroe grew up and learned the roots of what was to eventually evolve into what we know as bluegrass music.
 Their formative years on Jerusalem Ridge, the sounds and sights of nature, the honest, backbreaking farm work and logging, the trials and tribulations, the joys and the heartaches, all provided a rich source of subjects and material which became the inspiration for many of Bill's songs and firmly established his legacy as the Daddy of Bluegrass Music.

 Today, there are ten dedicated individuals who make up the board of the Foundation.
 In addition, there are twenty wonderful local people who give tours of the birthplace of bluegrass music seven days a week.
 During the Jerusalem Ridge Bluegrass Celebration, the number of volunteers grows to almost three hundred.
 But there is much more to do and we need your help too!